-It’s National Op Shop Week!
-Time to freshen up our wardrobes and do good at the same time.
-But just in case you need a reminder before you hit the shops, here are our top 5 reasons why Op Shopping is so good.
+If you're looking for more reasons to freshen up your wardrobe and do good at the same time, here are our top 5 reasons why Op Shopping is so good.

 We don’t need to be super heroes to help save the planet.
 Sometimes doing good is as simple as walking into our local Op Shop to buy our next pair of jeans.

 They say about 6 billion pairs of jeans are produced globally every year and their environmental impact is high.
 Whether it is the production of cotton which requires vast amounts of water, fertilizers and pesticides to the dyeing of yarns which drenches the cotton in more chemicals before it is dyed, the humble denim comes at a great cost to the earth on which we live.

 One pre-loved denim jeans bought at an Op Shop means one less pair needed to be purchased new.
 The more we think sustainably about what we wear, the more it can have an impact on demand and the way our clothes are produced.